jhc0825/Stock-Prediction-Using-Social-Media-Data/final_report.md

   <img width = "500" src = "/Plots/test.png">
 </p>

+For our training data, there is a general descending trend as the number of days used for the time series increases.
+Interestingly, when our lag days go beyond 10 days, the misclassification error on the training set appeared to have an ascending trend.
+Nonetheless, on our testing data, we got a misclassification rate of less than 50% on our data except for Apple and Facebook.
+Similarly to our logistic loss model, our hinge loss model also predicted that the Apple stock would always go up; thus, we had a constant misclassification error of 0.6190 for all the time series.
+Surprisingly, we got the best result when we incorporated all 5 companies to modeling.
+Unlike modeling each company separately, when we used the data of all 5 companies, the misclassification rate declined as we used more lag days.
+Ultimately, when we used 20 lag days, our misclassification rate for the test set was 0.4571.

 ## Weapon of Math Destruction:
 We do not believe our project has created a "Weapon of Math Destruction" since our models do not fit the three main criteria of a "Weapon of Math Destruction".
 1. Our model has easily measurable outcomes.
 The goal of our model is not ambigous and we are able to directly measure our results.